adamtupper/usaugment-experiments/README.md

 The script is configured using [Hydra](https://hydra.cc/).
 The configuration used in our experiments is the default and is read from the `src/usaugment/config` directory.
 You can view all the configuration options by using the `--help` flag.

 See `/scripts/slurm/launch_trivial_augment_evaluations.sh` for an example of how to train models over all tasks, augmentation sets, and seeds.
+Depending on your hardware you may have to reduce the batch size and increase the number of gradient accumulation steps accordingly.

 #### Model Evaluation